DexterInd/BrickPi_Python/Project_Examples/openCV/readme.md

 How it works
 ------
-To test the installation works correctly, run one of the examples like this
+To test the installation works correctly, run one of the examples like this:

 sudo python opencv_example.py